Hospice Nurse Residency Program

 Care Dimensions' innovative nurse residency program introduces experienced nurses to the field of hospice and palliative care.
 Nurses develop their hospice expertise through a combination of classroom education, field visits and patient care under a preceptor.
 Read more about the classes in 2015 of field-based nurse residents in this article from Advance for Nurses.

-The September 2017 class will be dedicated to training nurses who will work at our new Greater Boston Hospice House in Lincoln, which will open in late 2017.
+Applications for the 2017 class are now closed.
+Graduates will work at our new Greater Boston Hospice House in Lincoln, which will open in early 2018.

 - Curriculum includes classroom lectures, simulated patient care scenarios, field observations and guided mentorship by a dedicated preceptor.
 Classroom training will be based primarily in our Waltham office, but clinical training will occur at our Kaplan Family Hospice House in Danvers and throughout our North Shore and Greater Boston service area.

-- Nurse residents will be employed at Care Dimensions during the residency and upon successful completion of the residency, offered a full-time position as a staff nurse at our new Greater Boston Hospice House on the Lincoln/Waltham line, which will open in late 2017.
+- Nurse residents will be employed at Care Dimensions during the residency and upon successful completion of the residency, offered a full-time position as a staff nurse at our new Greater Boston Hospice House on the Lincoln/Waltham line.

 - Following the residency, a commitment to work full-time for two years is expected for all nurse residents.